Types of accommodation available

 This may not be the type of accommodation that you had in mind when you imagined your wild student days ahead but if you have left it late it may be preferable to some of the more squalid shared houses.
 At least with this type of accommodation you are generally guaranteed a well maintained property at a reasonable rent and no additional bills.

-Resident landlords have greater freedom to bring your tenancy to an end because it is acknowledged that, should the relationship between the landlord and tenant break down, the landlord is more vulnerable in his or her own home.
+Landlords that reside at the property have greater freedom to bring your tenancy to an end because it is acknowledged that, should the relationship between the landlord and tenant break down, the landlord is more vulnerable in his or her own home.

 If you go for this type of a let make sure that you have exclusive use of at least one room and that your Landlord cannot enter it without giving you notice.
 This should ensure that you have a tenancy rather than a license giving you more rights.